Beginning your Search for Early Learning and Care

 • What age range does the service cater for?

-• Are there spaces currently available or is there a waiting list in operation?
+• Are there spaces currently available or is there a waiting list?

 • If your child has specific needs, is the service resourced to meet those needs?

-• What information is already available to you – Website, Facebook page etc.?
+• What information is already available to you – website, social media etc?

 Arranging a visit to an Early Years' Service